 Imagine putting a device on your head and watching all your thoughts come to life as visualizations on a screen.
-If this seems like science fiction, you might be shocked to learn that a prototype version of such a device has already been created in Japan.
+If this seems like science fiction, you might be shocked to learn that a prototype version of such a device that can read your mind has already been created in Japan.

 Reading the mind